Saying 'No'.

 Every commitment occupies time and energy.

-And it's when we learn the hard way how these resources are the most precious ones we have, that the whole game changes.
+And it's when we learn the hard way that these resources are the most precious ones we have, that everything changes.

 Subtraction vs addition.